NVIDIA/NeMo/examples/speaker_tasks/diarization/README.md

 ```
 [00:03.34 - 00:04.46] speaker_0: back from the gym oh good how's it going
-[00:04.46 - 00:09.96] speaker_1: oh pretty well it was really crowded today yeah i kind of assumed everylonewould be at the shore uhhuh
+[00:04.46 - 00:09.96] speaker_1: oh pretty well it was really crowded today yeah i kind of assumed everyone would be at the shore uhhuh
 [00:12.10 - 00:13.97] speaker_0: well it's the middle of the week or whatever so
 ```